 Different states have expressed when and how much time a child or children will spend with their parents using different terminology.
 Minnesota expresses this through the term “parenting time” while Wisconsin uses the phrase “physical placement.”
 The common synonym for both terms used to be “visitation.”

 Parents must give very deliberate, careful thought about what schedule will best serve their children.
-A few of the key elements in creating a “visitation” schedule include the school and activity routines of the child, the distance that the parties live from each other, the work schedule of each party, any special needs the child may have, whether domestic abuse has occurred and the involvement of third parties in make the schedule work.
+A few of the key elements in creating a “visitation” schedule include the school and activity routines of the child, the distance that the parties live from each other, the work schedule of each party, any special needs the child may have, whether domestic abuse has occurred and the involvement of third parties in making the schedule work.
 Visits between parents and children can be supervised or unsupervised.
 A judge may reserve supervised visits for situations whereby a child’s safety is affected by a condition or situation created by a parent.

 A parent should also give careful thought to how a child will spend his or her holiday, summer and school breaks when the child is of sufficient age to attend school.
 A parent should give reflection to what his or her past family traditions have been when it comes to major religious and secular holidays.
 A parent that has limited time with a child during a school year most likely will see an increased amount of time during non-schooling months.

-At the end of the day, a parent must come to grips quickly with the notion that judges, evaluators, mediators, attorneys and guardian ad litems are not concerned about what schedule is most ideal for a child’s parents; this is all about your child.
+At the end of the day, a parent must come to grips quickly with the notion that judges, evaluators, mediators, attorneys, and guardian ad litems are not concerned about what schedule is most ideal for a child’s parents; this is all about your child.
 Parents must agree upon a schedule that will allow a child to continue having both parents in his or her life.

 Finally, parenting time or physical placement has an impact on the amount of child support paid by one parent.
 Generally speaking, the more parenting time that a parent has with a child, the less they pay in child support.
 Parents with equal parenting time or physical placement may not need to pay any support.